Use the CircleCI CLI to split tests

 -

-Alphabetically by name (by default, if none specified)
+Alphabetically by name (default if none specified)

 -